PepperJack/Perch-member-tags/README.md

 Login to the Perch control panel as a user with the privilege "manage members".

-Click on the `Apps` menu and select `Members Tags` (if you're lucky, it might be underneath Members in the list).
+Select `Members Tags` from the menu sidebar (if you're lucky, it might be underneath Members in the list).

 You will hopefully be presented with a list of the tags that have been assigned to members in the Members app.
 If not, add some tags to members.
 In the Members app.